 Do not leave hazardous materials of ANY sort behind.
 This includes propane bottles (full or empty), auto/marine batteries, or similar materials.
 The site owner does not have the resources to dispose of these types of materials safely.

 Merchants should see the Merchantcrat for any merchanting details.
 Sales (merchandise or services) are prohibited outside the designated merchanting areas.
-The site owner does not allow trenching around your merchanting area.
-The Merchant Site is used year round for other activities.
+The site owner does not allow trenching in the merchanting area, as it is used year round for other activities.
+There are more restrictive fire rules.
+Please see the merchant application for additional rules governing the merchant area.

 Punctuality is essential due to the full nature of the schedule.
 If you are late for a function, it is up to the individual(s) running the event as to whether latecomers are allowed.
 Please be punctual.